aws-ia/terraform-aws-eks-blueprints/docs/getting-started.md

 ## Configure kubectl

-Terraform output will display a command in your consolde that you can use to bootstrap your local `kubeconfig`.
+Terraform output will display a command in your console that you can use to bootstrap your local `kubeconfig`.

 ```
 configure_kubectl = "aws eks --region <region> update-kubeconfig --name <cluster-name>"